-- Discussed and approved the Board's Diversity, Equity and Inclusion policy. - Reviewed the Company's Code of Conduct. - Discussed feedback from the 2022 Board effectiveness review and the action plans for the Board and Committees. - Recommended the creation of an Environmental & Social Sustainability Committee.
+- Discussed and approved the Board's Diversity, Equity and Inclusion policy. - Reviewed the Company's Code of Conduct. - Recommended the creation of an Environmental & Social Sustainability Committee.

 Board diversity, equity and inclusion

 At Haleon, we have built a Board with a diverse mix of gender, social and ethnic backgrounds, knowledge, personal attributes, skills and experience.
 We strive to reflect Haleon's aspirations in relation to its employees and its values and to position Haleon as a leader in these areas.
 This diversity provides a mix of perspectives which we believe contributes to effective Board dynamics.